 Coraopolis is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,424 people and ten constituent neighborhoods, Coraopolis is the 250th largest community in Pennsylvania.
 Coraopolis has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Coraopolis isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Coraopolis are a mix of both white- and blue-collar jobs.
 Overall, Coraopolis is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coraopolis who work in office and administrative support (17.02%), sales jobs (11.76%), and teaching (8.65%).
+There are especially a lot of people living in Coraopolis who work in office and administrative support (14.48%), sales jobs (8.75%), and management occupations (8.10%).

 Also of interest is that Coraopolis has more people living here who work in computers and math than 95% of the places in the US.

 Coraopolis is a very ethnically-diverse borough.
 The people who call Coraopolis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coraopolis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coraopolis include German, Irish, Polish, and English.
+Important ancestries of people in Coraopolis include German, Italian, Irish, English, and Polish.

 The most common language spoken in Coraopolis is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Portuguese.